These pages allow you to explore some of the significant monuments that can be found in the cemetery.

 “West Norwood Cemetery: A New Beginning” is a National Lottery Heritage Fund project that seeks to conserve the cemetery’s magnificent landscape and architecture, as well as improving facilities and access to increase community use.
 The major award followed extensive public consultation and a close working partnership with the Friends of West Norwood Cemetery which helped to inform the project proposals.
 These include the conservation and restoration of historic listed monuments on Historic England’s “At Risk Register”, improved visitor amenities and additional pedestrian access to encourage more use and overall appreciation of this priceless Lambeth asset.

 Part of this project was the restoration and repair of 16 monuments on Historic England’s “At Risk Register” and the restoration and repair of St Stephen’s Chapel.
-The monuments are as follows:
+The monuments are listed and illustrated on a separate page.

 Mausoleum of Xenophon Balli & Family : Grade II : HE list no. 1120820 : Located in the Greek Enclosure, grave 19,003, square 29